 The Growing Spine Foundation (GSF) was established by Behrooz A. Akbarnia, MD in 2008 to support spine-related research and education which relates to young children.
 The foundation’s mission is to improve the global care of patients with Early Onset Scoliosis and other deformities related to the growing spine and chest through research, education and professional development.

 Until recently, there were not many available options for the treatment of these young children and for the most part they had been ignored.
 Limited clinical studies exist, but many questions regarding prevention and treatment of severe deformities in children with immature spines remain unanswered.
 This group of children is often at greater risk for pulmonary complications and even premature death due to progressive scoliosis and its detrimental effect on lung development.

 Under Dr. Akbarnia’s lead, the Scoliosis Research Society created a Growing Spine Committee, recognizing the urgent need for both basic science and clinical research in this area.
 Progress is being made in getting physicians interested in exploring current treatment methods and ways in which to improve them.
 However, because the patient population is small, multi-center studies are required to evaluate these children more accurately and answer the clinically relevant questions.
 Unfortunately, grants are not readily available to support these projects due to the lack of financial incentive and ongoing issues with federal regulations related to pediatric research.

-The Growing Spine Foundation supports Growing Spine research and educational projects as well supporting the Growing Spine Study Group (GSSG).
-With the combined efforts of the Growing Spine Study Group, data is gathered prospectively and different treatment methods from both past and present are compared.
-We hope to better evaluate the benefits of procedures that control scoliosis while allowing for growth of the thorax, lungs, and spine over time.
+The Growing Spine Foundation supports research and educational initiatives through the Growing Spine Study Group (GSSG).
+With the combined efforts of the Growing Spine Study Group, data is gathered prospectively on patients around the world and the effectiveness of all available treatment methods are evaluated.